okechukwu0127/appsilon_figma/README.md

 # Appsilon Figma Mockup Design

-The purpose of this task is to let you show your best skills and techniques in frontend development.
+The purpose of this task is to let you show you my best skills and techniques in frontend development.
 Please use the graphical mockup of a dashboard below and implement it in a technology of your choice.
 If you have any questions, please be sure to send us an email!

 Open [Figma Link](https://www.figma.com/file/adJlNqUx0AjEi1LSItxK3d/Source-file?node-id=0%3A1)